 Want to start your own YouTube Android tutorial channel or just take screencasts of your Android device?
-Instead of using an external camera or computer, you can easily record the screen of your device directly with a host of apps on the Play Store promising to take care of this.
+Instead of using an external camera or computer, you can easily record the screen of your device directly, thanks to a host of apps on the Play Store that can do the job for you.

 We’ve compiled a list of the best screen recorders for Android.
-These have all kinds of fancy features – from magic buttons that auto-adjust your videos to video-game recording and capturing higher framerates.
+These have all kinds of fancy features – from magic buttons that auto-adjust your videos to video-game recording and recordings with super-high frame rates.
 Read on, take your pick, then record away.

 Mobizen is deservedly one of the most popular screen recording apps on the Play Store, offering a wealth of features including full HD recording at 60fps.
 It has a number of tools for pizazzing up your videos after you’ve recorded them, too, such as background music and the option to record yourself doing intro and outro videos.

 It’s particularly good for gaming, letting you record your sessions at the same time as recording your face reacting to the on-screen action.
 (Who knows?
 You may just be the next PewDiePie … God help us all.)

 This application is currently unavailable on the Google Play Store, but it has a lot of unique features, so I couldn’t leave it out.
 You can get the APK file from the Developer’s website.
 SCR supports Android 4.0 and above, although you need root access to be able to use it on Kitkat and Jellybean.
 In addition to recording your screen, it can record audio or even add a front-facing camera overlay, which is cool if you want to use it for YouTube videos and the like.

 4. AZ Screen Recorder

 Price: Free / $2.99